Accessibility and Americans with Disabilities Act (ADA) Overview

 The Minnesota Marine Art Museum was constructed in 2005-06 and opened to the public on July 26, 2006.
 The initial building, including the expanded gallery and education spaces was designed and built to meet modern local and state accessibility codes and compliant with the Americans with Disabilities Act.

 The museum is a single story building without stairs or elevators and features six galleries, an education room, an atrium, store and café seating area for the public, and with storage, office, mechanical and workshop rooms for staff use only.
 The current parking lots have five handicapped parking spots with marked loading/unloading spaces and an area for drop offs in front of the door.
 The walkway to the front door is pitched less the 1:12 to meet code and has large cutout on the curb for wheelchair access.
 It is slip resistant and features an internal heating coil system to melt snow and ice.
 The front and side doors have handicap buttons and powered door openers.
 The front desk and retail store features a 32 inch section of counter.
 Cafe and self-service counter areas are no higher than 36 inches.
-All public spaces are fully accessible and the museum has three free wheelchairs available for visitors’ use as well as walkers and strollers.
-Exhibition didactics and text panels are generally placed between 48 and 67 inches above the floor for standing and wheelchair viewers as per the American Association of Museums standards and all text is available in large print for the permanent collection.
-Emergency exits are illuminated and feature audible alarms flashing and emergency lights.
+All public spaces are fully accessible and the museum has free wheelchairs, a walker, and a stroller available for visitors’ use.
+Exhibition didactics and text panels are generally placed between 48 and 67 inches above the floor for standing and wheelchair viewers as per the American Alliance of Museums standards.
+Emergency exits are illuminated and feature audible alarms flashing and emergency lights, when triggered.
 The coat room has lowered hooks for garments.
 Men’s and women’s restrooms have accessible stalls with wide doors, grab bars and proper toilet height.
+There are two single user restrooms located in the rear of the building.
 Sinks and mirrors are accessible with space beneath and lowered soap and paper towel dispensers.
 A lowered drinking fountain with adequate room beneath is installed.

 Program and Visitor Experience Details: